adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 `EXPECT_EXIT` instead if this is the case, or if you want to restrict the exit code more precisely.

 A predicate here must accept an `int` and return a `bool`.
-The death test succeeds only if the predicate returns `true`.
+The death out succeeds only if the predicate returns `true`.
 Google Test defines a few predicates that handle the most common cases: